Supersymmetry and trace formulas II. Selberg trace formula: Propagator on non-compact semisimple

-The corresponding real time quantum Hamiltonian $\hat{H}=\Delta/2$ is unbounded self-adjoint operator on $\cH_{B}$ with an absolutely continuous spectrum of infinite multiplicity filling the real line $\RR$.
-The evolution operator $U(iT)=e^{-i\hat{H}T}$ makes a perfect sense as unitary operator with a distributional kernel, while in the Euclidean time the operator $e^{-\hat{H}T}$ still exists, but is an unbounded self-adjoint operator on $\cH_{B}$.
-It was shown by Krausz and Marinov \cite{Krausz:1997gw} that real time propagator, a distributional kernel of $U(iT)$, exhibits a similar `almost` semi-classical exactness as in the case of compact Lie groups.
+The corresponding real time quantum Hamiltonian $\hat{H}=\Delta/2$ is an unbounded self-adjoint operator on $\cH_{B}$ having an absolutely continuous spectrum of infinite multiplicity filling the real line $\RR$.
+The evolution operator $U(iT)=e^{-i\hat{H}T}$ makes a perfect sense as unitary operator with a distributional kernel, while in Euclidean time the operator $e^{-\hat{H}T}$ still exists, but is an unbounded self-adjoint operator on $\cH_{B}$.
+It was shown by Krausz and Marinov \cite{Krausz:1997gw} that the real time propagator, a distributional kernel of $U(iT)$, exhibits a similar `almost` semi-classical exactness as in the case of compact Lie groups.

-Here, we demonstrate that the propagator of a quantum mechanical bosonic particle on a non-compact semisimple Lie group $G$ can be understood by the localization principle as in the case of compact Lie group \cite{Choi:2021yuz}.
-The setup is quite similar to the compact case, but here we work with real time and not with Euclidean time.
+Here we demonstrate that the propagator of a quantum mechanical bosonic particle on a non-compact semisimple Lie group $G$ can be understood by the localization principle, exactly as in the case of compact Lie group \cite{Choi:2021yuz}.
+The setup is similar to the compact case; the main difference is that because Cartan-Killing metric is indefinite, we need to work with the real time and not with the Euclidean time as in \cite{Choi:2021yuz}.
+Relatedly, we cannot naively use the fermionic Lagrangian ${i\ov 2}\ex{\psi, \dot \psi}$ with $\psi=\psi^{a}T_{a}\in\Pi L\frak{g}$ in the supersymmetric action of \cite{Choi:2021yuz}.
+The reason is quite simple: canonical (graded) commutation relations $[\hat \psi^a,\hat \psi^b ]=g^{ab}$ can not be represented in a positive-norm Hilbert space, because the metric on the subspace $\mathfrak k$ of the real Lie algebra $\frak{g}$ is negative-definite.